JohnKimaiyo/Corporate-Analytics-Dashboard/README.md

 https://chat.deepseek.com/share/ijoc30pw2hx2816pqu

+📊 Financial Analyst Excel Formula Guide
+This guide outlines the core Excel functions required for robust financial modeling, data analysis, and valuation.
+Mastering these formulas ensures model integrity, professional formatting, and efficient data retrieval.

-1. Data Retrieval & Lookup
+🔍 1.
+Data Retrieval & Lookups
-These are your bread and butter for pulling data from large datasets (like an income statement or a trial balance).

-XLOOKUP: The modern successor to VLOOKUP.
-It’s more robust because it doesn't break when you insert columns.

-Syntax: =XLOOKUP(lookup_value, lookup_array, return_array)

-INDEX & MATCH: Still favored by many "old school" analysts for its flexibility and speed in massive models.
+Used for pulling data from Trial Balances, General Ledgers, or across different model tabs.

+XLOOKUP: The gold standard for modern lookups.
+It replaces VLOOKUP and HLOOKUP, offering better flexibility and error handling.

+INDEX & MATCH: A powerful combination for looking up data in two dimensions (rows and columns) simultaneously.

-OFFSET: Useful for creating dynamic ranges, often used in "Scenario Managers" where you toggle between Bull, Bear, and Base cases.
+OFFSET: Creates dynamic ranges; frequently used in Scenario Analysis to toggle between Base, Bull, and Bear cases.

-2. Logical & Conditional Formulas
+🧠 2.
+Logical & Conditional Logic
-These allow your model to "think" and handle different accounting treatments automatically.

-IF / IFS: Essential for debt schedules (e.g., "If balance > 0, calculate interest; else 0").

-SUMIFS / COUNTIFS: The most used formulas for aggregating data.
-For example, summing all "Marketing" expenses for "Q1" only.

-Syntax: =SUMIFS(sum_range, criteria_range1, criteria1, ...)
+Used for building "intelligent" models that respond to different business rules or accounting periods.

+IF / IFS: Executes calculations based on specific conditions (e.g., checking if a debt covenant is breached).

+SUMIFS: Aggregates totals based on multiple criteria (e.g., Total Revenue for Region A in Q2).

-AND / OR: Usually nested inside an IF statement to check for multiple financial covenants or conditions.
+AND / OR: Enhances IF statements by checking for multiple requirements at once.

-3. Financial & Valuation Formulas
+💰 3.
+Financial & Valuation
-These do the heavy lifting for DCF (Discounted Cash Flow) models and ROI analysis.

-NPV & XNPV: Calculates Net Present Value.
-Always use XNPV if you have specific dates for cash flows, as standard NPV assumes equal time periods.
+The core engine of Discounted Cash Flow (DCF) models and investment appraisals.

+XNPV: Calculates the Net Present Value based on specific, irregular dates (far more accurate than standard NPV).

-IRR & XIRR: Calculates the Internal Rate of Return.
-Again, XIRR is the industry standard for precision with dates.
+XIRR: Calculates the Internal Rate of Return for a series of cash flows on specific dates.

-PMT: Used for calculating loan repayments (principal + interest).

-EOMONTH: Vital for building out a monthly forecast timeline.
-It ensures your headers always jump to the last day of the next month.
+PMT: Determines periodic payments for loans or annuities.

+EDATE / EOMONTH: Essential for building model timelines; ensures monthly or quarterly headers roll forward correctly.

-4. Formatting & Data Cleaning
+🧹 4.
+Data Integrity & Formatting
-A messy model is a dangerous model.

-IFERROR: Wraps around your formula to show a "0" or "-" instead of a nasty #N/A or #DIV/0!.
-It keeps your client-facing reports looking professional.

-TEXT: Useful for combining dates and strings (e.g., "Forecast for " & TEXT(A1, "YYYY")).

-EDATE: Moves a date forward or backward by a specific number of months—perfect for 3-year or 5-year projections.
+Ensures models remain "client-ready" and free of visual errors.

+IFERROR: Wraps complex formulas to hide #DIV/0! or #N/A errors, replacing them with a 0 or a blank.

+TEXT: Formats numerical data as strings, useful for dynamic chart titles or report summaries.ections.